 The Wasatch Range

 The Wasatch Range is part of the Rocky Mountains.
 The Wasatch Range rises to elevations of more than 11,000 feet and stretches for over 200 miles from Soda Springs, Idaho to Nephi, Utah.
-It starts with the Bear River Mountains in southeastern Idaho and northern Utah, the Wellsville Mountains near the city of Mendon, the Northern Wasatch above the cities of Ogden and Bountiful, the Central Wasatch above Salt Lake Valley, and Southern Wasatch, which has the highest mountains, from Provo to Nephi.
+It starts with the Bear River Mountains in southeastern Idaho and northern Utah, the Wellsville Mountains near the city of Mendon, the Northern Wasatch above the cities of Ogden and Bountiful, the Central Wasatch above Salt Lake Valley, and Southern Wasatch, which has the highest mountains in the range, from Provo to Nephi.
 The Wasatch Range is an imposing and important geographic feature in the western United States.
 From a geologic perspective, the mountains are a complex mix of igneous, sedimentary, and metamorphic rocks.

 From a demographic perspective, these mountains, and their western base, is a corridor known as the Wasatch Front.
 Over 80 percent of Utah's population lives within 15 miles of the Wasatch range.
 Salt Lake City lies between the Wasatch Range and the Great Salt Lake.
 Not only those that live in the areas around Salt Lake City but Logan, Ogden, and Provo have the Wasatch Mountains as a spectacular backdrop each morning.
 Hiking, rock climbing, skiing, camping, mountain biking, and fishing are a few things that the Wasatch Mountains have to offer.
 This mountain playground is an ideal place for all kinds of outdoor enthusiasts.